 The work first appeared under a number of giant cut-out paintings suspended on cardboard from the ceiling at Turf War, Banksy’s first major exhibition in a warehouse in East London in 2003.
 The cut-outs were then spotted on the streets of Vienna and London, where the stencil appeared with a distinct red Banksy tag through the middle of it.
 Shoreditch Bridge also featured a row of Flying Coppers.

 This spray is very close to the image used for the printed edition of smiling copper.
 But notice that it lacks the "police" tag on the chest.
+Also seen on murals with multiple coppers.

 This particular work originates from Turf War preparation.
 It was gifted to a Banksy helper.
 A signed letter confirming this and the collaboration with the artist included.